CUH Logo

 Can my child go swimming?

-We advise that your child refrains from swimming in the first 6 weeks after surgery to insert a Mic G tube; after this time children can go swimming.
+We advise that your child refrains from swimming in the first six weeks after surgery to insert a Mic-G tube; after this time children can go swimming.
 Make sure the tube cap is closed.

 Will my child be able to move around freely?

-For six weeks after initial placement your child should refrain from P.E at school and any activities where the tube could be pulled out.
-After this your child’s gastrostomy tube should not affect or restrict his/her normal activities.
+For six weeks after initial placement your child should refrain from PE at school and any activities where the tube could be pulled out.
+After this your child’s gastrostomy tube should not affect or restrict their normal activities.

 Where do I get the equipment and supplies?